saleel/stealthnote/README.md

 StealthNote is an application for people in an organization to anonymously broadcast messages.

-we use Zero Knowledge Proofs to prove that you are part of an organization by verifying JWT token generated for your Google Workspace account.
+We use Zero Knowledge Proofs to prove that you are part of an organization by verifying JWT token generated for your Google Workspace account.

-## How to run
+Try it out at [stealthnote.xyz](https://stealthnote.xyz).

+## Run locally

 Set your environment variables:
 ```sh